NSTAR 2026

 The 15th International Workshop on the Physics of Excited Nucleons will take place in Seville from September 7th to 11th, 2026.

-Nucleon excitations are providing a unique opportunity to explore many facets of the non-perturbative strong interaction and how various baryons, including those with strange and heavy flavor content, emerge from QCD.
+Nucleon excitations are providing a unique opportunity to explore many facets of the non-perturbative strong interaction and how various baryons, including those with strange and heavy flavor content, emerge from Quantum Chromodynamics (QCD), the Poincaré invariant quantum non-Abelian gauge field theory that describes the strong-interaction part of the Standard Model of Particle Physics.
 The rapid growth of high-quality experimental results on exclusive meson photoproduction off nucleons from CLAS, ELSA, GRAAL, LEPS, and MAMI allow us to pin down reaction amplitudes with unprecedented precision and to establish the baryon spectrum with minimal model dependence.
 Experiments with hadronic beams (GSI, JPARC) and hadron production in e+e- collisions (BES) extend and complement the scope of baryon spectroscopy, where the importance of baryon states in the evolution of the Universe has also just recently been elucidated.

 Space-like resonance electrocouplings can be extracted, based mainly on the CLAS data on exclusive meson electroproduction off nucleons, over a wide range of photon virtualities and provide valuable information on the excited nucleon structure by offering access to non-perturbative strong interaction mechanisms behind the N* generation.
 The insight into the baryon structure is complemented by the studies of time-like form factors (BABAR, BES, GSI, PANDA).

-Synergistic efforts between experimentalists and theorists have already demonstrated our capability to address some open key problems of hadron physics on the nature of hadron mass, quark-gluon confinement, and their emergence from QCD via the exploration of the baryon structure and spectrum including the search for the new states of hadron matter such as hybrid and 'multi-quark' baryons.
-The purpose of this workshop is to share the latest results on various aspects of low-energy QCD dynamics in terms of N* resonances, and to discuss the future developments.
+Synergistic efforts between experimentalists and theorists have already demonstrated our capability to address some open key problems of hadron physics on the nature of hadron mass, quark-gluon confinement, dynamical chiral symmetry breaking, and their emergence from QCD.
+The purpose of this workshop is to share the latest results on various aspects of low-energy QCD dynamics in terms of nucleon excitations and baryon resonances, and to discuss the future developments.

 Topics covered in the workshop are: